tengu-team/layer-sojobo/files/sojobo_api/README.md

 * A `create_controller(name, region, credentials)` function, which houses all the required code required to successfully bootstrap a controller of this type.
 * A `get_supported_series()` function which returns a list of Ubuntu-versions this controller can deploy.
 </p>

 # Documentation
-Documentation concerning the api or test-bench can be found in the api - and test-folder
+Documentation concerning the api or test-bench can be found in the api - and test-folder.

 # Bugs
 Report bugs on <a href="https://github.com/IBCNServices/tengu-charms/issues">Github</a>

 # Author
 Mathijs Moerman <a href="mailto:mathijs.moerman@qrama.io">mathijs.moerman@qrama.io</a>